go home

 This concept was never about redesigning the platform officially.

-It was my own exploration of how Timed could visually express the idea of presence and temporary connection.
+It was my own way of asking how Timed could show presence and temporary connection visually.

 Credits